-Extension's Family and Community Development Program offers effective educational opportunities to help Oregon families meet the practical challenges of daily life.
+Extension's Family and Community Development Program offer effective educational opportunities to help Oregon families meet the practical challenges of daily life.
 Programs address critical issues for individuals and families and help Oregonians become healthy, financially secure, and responsible members of society.
 This website provides information and resources on topics of interest to Oregon’s families.

 Contact information: Jeanne Brandt e-mail or call 503-821-1117.